GenuinePrep/GenuinePrep.github.io/_posts/2018-05-07-general-reading.md

 Historical Documents:\
 http://www.ushistory.org/documents

+### Every Answer is Uncontestably Correct
+The College Board would never publish a test unless they were 100% sure that the answers to each of their questions is undoubtedly correct.
+How do they do this?
+By making the three incorrect options undoubtedly wrong. **Each wrong answer can be proven to be incorrect.** The reasons for incorrectness often fall into one of these categories, according to Erica L. Meltzer:

+* Off-topic, not related to passage
+* Too broad
+* Too extreme.
+For example, if the passage is written fairly neutrally, but the answer is overly positive or negative
+* One part of the answer is correct, but the other half is wrong
+* Is conjecture (could be true but not enough information to prove it)
+* True for entire passage but not the line the question is focusing on
+* Factually true, but not mentioned in the passage

+### Line References
+Many questions on the SAT will ask you to pick a line that supports the answer you gave in a previous question.
+Lets call the original question #1 and the question that asks for evidence for your previous answer #2.
+If you are having difficulty find the answer to #1, **read all the lines that are mentioned in the answer options for #2.
+One of those lines will give you the answer to #1!
+Now you will have answers to both #1 and #2.**

 ## General Theme Questions
 These questions will essentially ask you to sum up a passage as a whole, and are worded like "Which choice best summarizes this passage?","Which choice describes a major theme of this passage?", or something to that effect.